rieseberglab/ubc-sunflower-genome/index.md

 Rieseberg Lab (See the [Contact page](/contact/)).

-The raw data was processed with a novel open-source framework for reproducibility developed at UBC, called "Bunnies" (https://github.com/rieseberglab/bunnies).
+The raw data was processed with a novel open-source framework for reproducibility developed at UBC, called ["Bunnies"](https://github.com/rieseberglab/bunnies).
 Bunnies allows developers to express their data workflows in a reproducible way.

 The data files produced by the framework however, are presented in